sucharush/Robust-journey-planner/README.md

 ## How-to
 ### Generating the Dataset
-Settle the dataset by executing the file `./data_generation.ipynb`.
-Select area by changing the `object_id` at the top of the notebook
+Settle the dataset by executing the file `./data_generation.py`.
+Select the area by changing the `object_id` at the top of the file.
 ```shell
 python data_generation.py
 ```